munki/createOSXinstallPkg/README.md

 Due to Apple changes, it's likely-to-virtually-certain that some functionality of createOSXinstallPkg is gone forever: nothing we do will bring back the ability to insert additional packages to be installed.

 I think it's probably better longer-term for the community to focus on new tools and new workflows using the `startosinstall` binary inside the Install macOS.app.
-Munki 3 will probably support this.
+Munki 3 supports this workflow.

 If you need to install macOS with additional packages, I suggest you continue using createOSXinstallPkg with a 10.12.3 installer, and then allow Apple Software Update to upgrade machines to 10.12.4 and beyond.